 How parking is regulated

-We are responsible for monitoring on-street parking restrictions across the County but not those in Plymouth or Torbay.
-Our civil enforcement officers) patrol most principal roads daily.
+We are responsible for enforcing on-street parking restrictions across the County but not those in Plymouth or Torbay.
+Our civil enforcement officers (traffic wardens) patrol most principal roads daily.
 As a driver, it’s your responsibility to check your parking place for any restrictions, and to make sure any ticket or permit is clearly displayed.

 If you are unsure where to park: